MATILDA Scenarios#

 Storing MATILDA scenario outputs on disk...

-The results is a large nested dictionary with 62 x 2 dataframes of MATILDA outputs.
-To have a look at the results, continue with Notebook 6.
+The result is a large nested dictionary with 100-140 dataframes of MATILDA outputs.
+Now, it is finally time to look at the results.
+Explore your projections in Notebook 6.